The Graduate Program in Journalism

 The Statement of Purpose

 A conversation with the director of the Journalism program or Journalism faculty in advance of completing the statement of purpose may help to clarify your statement.
+It is also a good time to discuss your background interests in the coterminal program before submitting a formal application, and to make sure that your interests and goals are parallel with that of the program.

-Preliminary Project Proposal
+Preliminary Program Proposal

 In completing the Preliminary Program Proposal, applicants must specify all courses to be taken in future quarters including the project.
 Applicants can consult the Curriculum page of the Stanford Journalism Program for a sample schedule.
 Those accepted into the program will be required to complete a second, more accurate form (Program Proposal for a Master’s Degree) by the end of their first graduate quarter.
 The proposal is reviewed to determine whether the applicant’s intended program will meet the overall requirements of the coterminal program.